 A woman with imagination and creativity, A’Montay Giddings-Watson shows interest in various facets of filmmaking such as, Directing, Writing, Animation, Motion graphics, and Photography.
 For A’Montay, filmmaking is about expression and representation.
 She believes in bringing awareness to her audiences and creating a diverse spectrum within the media.
 As such, she hopes to inspire others to strive in their own craftsmanship.
 More importantly, she loves embracing new knowledge and exploring different cultures.
 An alumna of Howard University with a B.A in Radio, TV, & Film and a double minor in Psychology and Electronic Studio, A’Montay Giddings-Watson currently attends American University as an MFA candidate in Film and Electronic Media.

-Diana is a second-year MFA candidate who uses film and other forms of art as mediums to share the gospel of Christ, encourage, inspire, enlighten, and uplift.
+Diana is an MFA candidate who uses film and other forms of art as mediums to share the gospel of Christ, encourage, inspire, enlighten, and uplift.
 Realizing its power and potential, Diana developed a deep appreciation for storytelling at a young age.
 Writing has always been at the forefront of her passions.
 Diana aspires to thrive as an independent filmmaker, using her creativity, deep thoughts, personal experiences, and encounters to create powerful stories that audiences can relate to and benefit from.
 She also seeks to produce documentaries that will amplify the voices of the unheard, overlooked, and ignored.
 Diana currently works as an Event Coordinator and Photographer for the 2017 DC Web Fest, founded by Director Otessa Ghadar.

 Amberly Alene Ellis